eAccessibility with David Berman: Office, InDesign, PDF, Web for the new legislation (including WCAG 2.1!)

 |Busy bee option ****||✔||–|

-*CAD$40 discount on regular class ticket for Early Tiger registration (at least 28 days before course, cannot be combined with other discounts or promotions).
+*CAD$40 discount on regular class ticket for Early Bird registration (at least 28 days before course, cannot be combined with other discounts or promotions).

 **Charges are transacted in Canadian dollars: if you pay in US dollars the conversion is at Google’s rate on that day.